stacks-archive/blockstack-ios/docs/tutorial.md

 	 }
 	 ```

-9. Put it all together with a signin buttonType
+9. Put it all together with a `signIn` action

    ```swift
 	 @IBAction func signIn(_ sender: UIButton) {